ywamsendai/ywamsendai-docs/docs/dts/faq.md

 If you don't know already, it is probably worth learning a bit about [Japanese culture](../lifeinjapan/culture.md) and learning some basic [Japanese](../lifeinjapan/language.md) before arrival!

-### Where shall I book my transport tickets to?
+### To where and when shall I book my transport tickets?

-If you are coming from overseas, we highly recommend choosing a flight route that arrives in either Sendai International Airport, or Yamagata Airport.
+If you are coming from overseas, we highly recommend choosing a flight route that arrives in Sendai International Airport.
 If you are coming from within Japan, or are arriving at a different airport (such as in Tokyo), the closest train station is Ayashi on the JR Senzan line.
 We can give you directions closer to your arrival, and will arrange staff to meet you.

+The arrival and departure days will be advertised on the DTS page on the YWAM Sendai website.
+If you arrive earlier, or depart later, please be aware that you will need to find your own accommodation.